Wutname1/Libs-RemixPowerLevel/README.md

 ![MOP Remix Example](https://media.forgecdn.net/attachments/872/876/examplescreen.png)

-## Technical Note
+## Technical Notes

-Legion Remix tracks power as a currency rather than threads like MOP Remix.
-The addon displays the Infinite Power buff count as an indicator of total power level.
+### MOP Remix
+- Tracks the "Timerunner's Advantage" buff which contains thread counts across 9 different thread types
+- Displays total thread count from all equipped threads on the Cloak of Infinite Potential

+### Legion Remix
+- Tracks the "Infinite Power" buff which provides multiple stats including Versatility
+- The buff contains an array of stat values (powerData.points)
+- **Infinite Power Total**: Sum of all stat values in the buff
+- **Versatility**: The first point value (index 1) from the Infinite Power buff
+- **Est. Limits Unbound**: Estimated from the Versatility value (same as Versatility)
+- Unlike MOP Remix threads, Legion power is tracked through buff values rather than item-based currencies

 ## Support